caseit-tech-director/caseit-web-netlify/site/content/competition/registration/_index.md

 ---
 title: Apply Now
 subtitle: Register for CaseIT 2021
-description: Application for CaseIT 2021 is now opened!
-We now accepts applications from universities all around the world.
-We'll ask you to answer a few questions for us to learn more about the university and it's interests in CaseIT.
+description: We are now accepting applications from universities all around the world!
+Please answer a few questions so we learn more about your University and it's interest in CaseIT.
+Apply today to be a competitor in CaseIT 2021.
 type: competition-registration
 ---
 To apply for CaseIT 2021, our applicants will have to answer the following questions: